ENG517/Procedure/millere/p-tca-website-update-member-image.md

 - Have access to your NCSU Unity ID and Duo App.

-- Download all TCA executive board member profile pictures; png or .jpg images are preferred for quality and ease of uploading.
+- Download all TCA executive board member profile pictures; .png or .jpg images are preferred for quality and ease of uploading.

 > **Note:** If you do not have administrator access to the Technical Communication Association website, request access from the acting TCA president or association faculty advisor.